 An investigation of the moisture distribution pattern in a Amaranthus cruentus field grown under drip irrigation system was carried out in a typical sandy clay loam soil of Akure.
 Our results showed that the relation of soil moisture tension is positive with respect to soil moisture storage.
 Moisture depletion decreases down the soil profile, hence, low soil moisture tensions were observed at the root zone depth of A. cruentus.
-Significant increase in soil moisture storage at the root zone depth of the crop was caused by increased accumulation of soil moisture from the series of irrigations carried out.
+Significant increase in soil moisture storage at the root zone depth of soil moisture from the series of irrigations carried out.
 Lowest soil moisture tension of - 11.2 KPa brought about the highest moisture storage of 13.86 cm in soil during the dry season experiment of 2005.
 On the other hand, the high-